 How can we address climate change and health?

 So what are some of the things we can do to lessen the negative health effects of climate change?
 The main thing is to try and stop global warming altogether.
-We go into more detail about this in our how to save the planet post and our how to live sustainably post.
+We go into more detail about this in our how to save the planet and how to live sustainably articles.

 What can governments and corporations do?

-Reduce the number of fossil fuels burned per year
+- Reduce (and preferably, eradicate) the amount of fossil fuels burned per year

-Hopefully, this has been an informative and useful article.
-Even if you don’t feel like you’re affected by these issues, it’s important to understand how your actions can have repercussions on the health of others.
+Even if you don’t feel like you’re affected by these climate-related issues, it’s important to understand how your actions can have repercussions on the health of others.

 Equally, your actions could help people who suffer from climate change-related health issues.
 For example, switching to green energy is a good option to save money and reduce your carbon footprint.
 Yet, it can have many more far-reaching positive consequences.